 A spinal fusion is a type of surgery that brings together or fuses two or more bones in the spine known as vertebrae.
 Your spine has vertebrae separated by discs.
 If a disc is seriously injured because it herniated, that disc is no longer able of supporting the regular movement of the spine as well as the normal weights, loads, and stress put on the human body on a daily basis.

-Usually a spinal fusion surgery significantly increases the personal injury claim value.
-Most often an accident victim will have either a cervical (neck) fusion or a lumbar (lower back) fusion surgery after a traumatic event such as a motor vehicle crash, slip trip and fall, premises liability, construction accident, medical malpractice, product liability, or other incident.
+Usually, a spinal fusion surgery significantly increases the personal injury claim value.
+Most often an accident victim will have either a cervical (neck) fusion or a lumbar (lower back) fusion surgery after a traumatic event such as a motor vehicle crash, slip trip and fall, premises liability, construction accident, medical malpractice, product liability, or another incident.

 Most importantly a spine fusion surgery changes your quality of life and involves pain and suffering for which significant compensation can be obtained.

 A spinal fusion surgery settlement is usually significant because the surgery itself is an invasive life-changing procedure.
 The overall value depends on a number of factors including